djlint/djLint/README.md

 | W014 | More than 2 blank lines. |
 | W015 | Follow h tags with a blank line. |
 | W016 | Missging title tag in html. |

+## Adding Rules

+A good rule consists of

+- Name
+- Code - Codes beginning with "E" signify error, and "W" warning.
+- Message - Message to display when error is found.
+- Patterns - regex expressions that will find the error.